Colne Valley Regional Park: Impact of development

 Being situated on the edge of London, the park is threatened by many proposed developments.
 The park has claimed it is "fighting for its life."

 The park is already crossed by three motorways: the M4, M25, and the M40.

 The park is threatened by the possibility of the Expansion of Heathrow Airport.
 The park has said "a huge area of the southern third of the Park will be lost.
 In addition to the new runway itself, there will be associated taxiways, hotels, car parks, warehousing, and offices."

-High Speed 2 will pass through the north of the park on the 2.1 mi long Colne Valley Viaduct.The viaduct is designed to resemble the flight of a stone skipping across the water.
+High Speed 2 will pass through the north of the park on the 2.1 mi long Colne Valley Viaduct.
+The viaduct is designed to resemble the flight of a stone skipping across the water.
 In October 2017, activists set up a protest camp at Harvil Road to oppose the construction.
 The protesters documented alleged environmental damage by HS2 workers over an eighteen-month period, voicing concern about the destruction of wildlife habitats and the possibility that an aquifer supplying drinking water might be affected.
 In relation to water quality HS2 has stated "Over the last six years, HS2 has worked closely with Affinity Water and the Environment Agency to monitor water quality and agree working methods.These will be monitored by a team of specialist engineers during construction in order to protect the natural environment."
 In May 2019, the Woodland Trust called for the clearance of trees at Colne Valley to be halted while the project was under review.
 In January 2020, HS2 began evicting the protest camps.
-A couple living in a farmhouse on the route of the railway lost a seven-year legal battle in July 2020 and were compelled to move out after HS2 Ltd compulsory purchased their home on Dews Lane.
+A couple living in a farmhouse on the route of the railway lost a seven-year legal battle in July 2020 and were compelled to move out after HS2 Ltd compulsorily purchased their home on Dews Lane.
 The first of the viaducts piers was cast in December 2021.

 The park also believes it is threatened by other proposals including motorway service stations, ‘technology parks’, Pinewood theme park and housing.